 Jeffrey Wainwright’s book of poems, CLARITY OR DEATH! was published on July 30 2008 by Carcanet Press.

 The title is inspired by these words of Wittgenstein, who may or may not have been serious: 'I wish to God that I were more intelligent and everything would finally become clear to me, or else that I didn’t live much longer!'
 Sometimes solemnly and sometimes quizzically, these poems deal with the desire for such ‘clarity’ in our knowledge of the world, the universe and ourselves.

 Poems from and more information about CLARITY OR DEATH! together with excerpts from an interview with Jeffrey Wainwright are on the Poetry page.

 CLARITY OR DEATH! can be ordered direct from CARCANET PRESS.

 Jeffrey Wainwright's previous books SELECTED POEMS (1985), THE RED-HEADED PUPIL (1994) and OUT OF THE AIR (1999) are published by Carcanet Press.

-A book on the purposes and styles of poetry, POETRY THE BASICS, was published by Routledge in April 2004 and a revised second edition was published 2011.
+A book on the purposes and styles of poetry, POETRY THE BASICS, was published by Routledge in April 2004 and a revised third edition was published 2015.